 Rolling Admission: Under this application procedure, students are informed of the college's decision three to four weeks after the application is completed.
 With this type of application, the earlier the application is filed, the better.
 In other words, the later the application is sent, the more selective the school becomes.
 Many state universities use this procedure.

-SAT: Three hours (plus an optional, 50-minute essay which all Hotchkiss students should take).
-Its three sections comprise: 1.
-Evidence-Based Reading and Writing (composed of a Reading Test and a Writing and Language Test);
+SAT: Three hours.
+Its two sections comprise: 1.
+Evidence-Based Reading and Writing (composed of a Reading Test and a Writing and Language Test); and 2.
+Math.